The Backrooms: Video games

-The Backrooms have been adapted into numerous video games, including on the platforms Steam and Roblox.
+The Backrooms have been adapted into numerous video games.
 An indie game was released by Pie on a Plate Productions two months after the original creepypasta, and was positively reviewed for its atmosphere but received criticism for its short length.
 Many others, such as Enter the Backrooms, Noclipped and The Backrooms Project, were released in the following years.
 Co-op multiplayer Escape the Backrooms by Fancy Games was praised by Bloody Disgusting for its depiction of the extended lore, while The Backrooms 1998 (both 2022), a psychological survival horror game independently released by one-person developer Steelkrill Studio, was noted by reviewers for its found footage visuals and limited save system.

-Dreamcore, a 2025 first-person psychological horror video game developed by Argentinian studio Montraluz takes inspiration from the Backrooms.
+Dreamcore, a 2025 first-person psychological horror video game developed by Argentinian studio Montraluz, takes inspiration from the Backrooms.
+The Backrooms was also featured as a map on the 2026 game Meccha Chameleon.

+Poolrooms

+The Poolrooms are an extension of the Backrooms consisting of a (seemingly infinite) labyrinth of pristine, white-tiled indoor swimming pools.
+The concept has been adapted by Internet users as a level or part of the Backrooms.
+Kane Parsons's 2026 film Backrooms briefly features a scene with his adaptation of the Poolrooms.